Mariusthvdb/custom-ui/README.md

 ## NEWS

+**New Custom More-info**

+[Custom More-info](https://github.com/Mariusthvdb/custom-more-info) is a new custom Plugin for Home Assistant and superseeds the plugin `custom-attributes` announced below.

+Next to the functionality of `custom-attributes`, with `custom-more-info` users can customize when and when not to display the History and Logbook sections in the More-info card.
+Even hide the History icon in the Header completely.
+Automatically, or based on manual settings.

+From now on you are in control of the More-info attributes and all other sections.
+Filter all, unfilter all, or select which to see/hide by glob, domain, device_class, or entity_id.
+Any combination is possible!

+Custom More-info gives the user ultimate control over the More-info panel.
+___
 **New Custom Attributes**

 [Custom attributes](https://github.com/Mariusthvdb/custom-attributes) is a new resource for Home Assistant to customize which entity attributes are displayed in the Dashboard on more-info cards.
 Moreover, if configured so that no more attributes are left to display (all attributes are filtered), the attributes dropdown box is not rendered at all.
-Custom attributes gives the user ultimate control over the More-info panel.
-This is taking over that specific functionality from Custom-ui.
+This is replacing that specific functionality from Custom-ui.

+___
+**New Custom icon_color**

-**New minimized version for custom attribute icon_color only** A new custom-ui sibling was released, [custom-icon-color](https://github.com/Mariusthvdb/custom-icon-color), which can be used *only* for adding an attribute in `customize:` and the attributes configuration options of [template:](https://www.home-assistant.io/integrations/template/#attributes) entities.
+A new custom-ui sibling was released, [custom-icon-color](https://github.com/Mariusthvdb/custom-icon-color), which can be used *only* for adding an attribute in `customize:` and the attributes configuration options of [template:](https://www.home-assistant.io/integrations/template/#attributes) entities.

 *No more templates possible* with this version, which minimizes impact on the HA system and Frontend if you wish to do so.
 There was never a huge impact, but this brings it down even further, if you don't need the template options and still want the icon_color attribute in your options.
 Configuration is identical to what is already explained in the example section

-**UpdateMoreInfo() ready for HA 2023.9**
-HA 2023.9 made changes to several internal settings pertaining to the custom-ui functionality, so we had to do a small but important fix.
-Preparing for future changes, we also added 2 new files which contain the exact same functionality as the custom-ui.js resource, but allow us to change either of them individually in a later stage.
+___

-**Recently discovered....**: custom-ui facilitates setting a [Jinja template on custom attributes](https://github.com/Mariusthvdb/custom-ui/blob/master/EXAMPLES.md#however-experimental-recently-discovered) in core integrations that allow setting a custom attribute.
+**Did you know....**: custom-ui facilitates setting a [Jinja template on custom attributes](https://github.com/Mariusthvdb/custom-ui/blob/master/EXAMPLES.md#however-experimental-recently-discovered) in core integrations that allow setting a custom attribute.

 ---